ShravanSunder/hnswlib-wasm/README.md

 > For now, see the `HierarchicalNSW.test.ts` file in the tests folder and refer to the [hnswlib-node API Documentation](https://yoshoku.github.io/hnswlib-node/doc/).

-### Expanded IDBFS## Extended IndexedDB (IDBFS) Support
+## Extended IndexedDB (IDBFS) Support

 The `hnswlib-wasm` library provides extended support for IndexedDB (IDBFS) to store and manage the search index in the browser.
-This allows you to save and load the search index easily in a web environment.
+This allows you to save and load the search index easily in a web environment and you don't have to move data from the emcc file system to javascript memory.
+It uses the FS from Emscripten to save and load the index via the virtual file system.
+The virtual file system is synchronized with IDBFS.

 #### Saving and Loading the Search Index with IDBFS